 The Doctor of Physical Therapy program has a long history of delivering a comprehensive clinical education experience to students.
-Presently, we contract with over 900 clinical partners representing some of the finest medical institutions and private practices in the country and abroad.
+We contract with clinical partners representing some of the finest medical institutions and private practices in the country and abroad.

 Meet the clinical education team:

 - Mahlon Stewart, PT, DPT, Board-Certified Geriatric Physical Therapist